banq/jdonframework/readme.md

 	}

-the 'save' method annotated with @OnCommand is a "Observer" or "Consumer"  sometimes called a ¡°watcher¡± or ¡°reactor.¡± This model in general is often referred to as the ¡°[reactor pattern](http://en.wikipedia.org/wiki/Reactor_pattern)¡±. and its 'Observable' or "Producer" is a method annotated with @Send.
+the 'save' method annotated with @OnCommand is a "Observer" or "Consumer"  sometimes called a "watcher" or "reactor".
+This model in general is often referred to as the "[reactor pattern](http://en.wikipedia.org/wiki/Reactor_pattern)". and its 'Observable' or "Producer" is a method annotated with @Send.

 	public interface AService {